-As regarding the Company's financial reporting and reports submitted to the Board of Directors:
+With respect to the Company's financial information and information for the Board of Directors:

-- Supervision of individual and consolidated annual accounts and the management report for the financial year ended 31 March 2023, as well as the allocation of results, for subsequent formulation by the Board of Directors. - Supervision of periodic financial reporting. - Reviewed compliance with the Fiscal Policy. - Review of the General Expenditure Budget. - Review of the Business Plan. - Issue of the Activity Report of the Audit & Control Committee for the 2021/2022 financial year. - Review of the Annual Corporate Governance Report for the 2021/2022 financial year. - Issue of the 2021/2022 Committee Report on Related Transactions. - Issue of the 2021/2022 Committee Report on Auditor Independence. - Authorisation for the auditors to provide certain non-auditing services to the Company.
+- Supervision of individual and consolidated annual accounts and of the management report for the financial year ending 31 March 2023, as well as the allocation of results, for subsequent formulation by the Board of Directors. - · Supervision of periodic financial reporting. - Issued opinion on the proposed capital decrease through a redemption of own shares. - Issued opinion on a new promissory notes plan in AIAF. - Authorisation for the auditors to provide certain non-auditing services to the Company.